Motorcycle Training & Assessment Continues

 Motorcycle testing is permitted to continue as normal as it is considered an essential service to keep industry moving.
 Travel to our site to attend a booked course or test falls under the category of essential travel for the purpose of education

-Everything is provided for you.
+Everything is provided for you for the 2 Days of training for the Learner permit.
 We have the Motorcycle, Helmet, Gloves and wet weather clothing if required.

-We simply ask that you wear long pants, long sleeves.
+We simply ask you to wear long pants, long sleeves.

 All skin must be covered including elbows and ankles.
 Wear sensible footwear on the day of your course.